tiborhercz/aws-iam-identity-center-explorer/README.md

 This is done as follows:

 1. Get all accounts in the organization
-2. Get the SSO permissions sets attached to the accounts
+2. Get the SSO permissions sets attached to those accounts
 3. List the account SSO assignments and filter the principalId with principalType `GROUP`
 4. Describe the SSO groups and get the DisplayName
 5. Parse the data as seen below